Byte Pair Encoding for Efficient Time Series Forecasting: Results

 \subsection{Conditional decoding}

 In this section, we provide full results on data- and model-dependent conditional decoding trained on the models' predictions in \cref{appendix_fig:cond_decode}.
 We further explore conditional decoding in a data- and model-independent setting.
+Additionally, we investigate higher-order conditional decoding schemes and demonstrate that conditional decoding can also enhance the predictive performance of patch-based models.

 \textbf{Data- and model-independent conditional decoding} Here, we investigate conditional decoding in a data- and model-independent setting to universally improve the forecasting quality of foundation models.
 To this end, we train conditional decoding to dequantize quantized time series $z^\prime = \mathbf{q}_\Omega(z)$.
 Here, conditional decoding is model-independent and can only mitigate the quantization error as this is the only error introduced.
 This is why we report MSE improvements relative to the average quantization error $\delta_{\mathrm{avg}}$ on the respective evaluation datasets.
 We utilize the Chronos dataset for training and \num{5} datasets for zero-shot evaluation.
 We demonstrate conditional decoding on our \num{3} tokenizers and small models. \\ In \num{14} out of \num{15} settings in \cref{tab_appendix:cond_decode_zero_shot}, conditional decoding improves forecasting quality.
 On ETTm1, it mitigates up to \SI{96.9}{\percent} of the quantization error of our tokenizer with high compression.
 This enables us to build tokenizers with even higher compression and quantization error, as it can be effectively recovered.